marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 A number of open-source Progressive Web Apps have already been built by members of the community both with and without JS libraries and frameworks.
 If you're looking for inspiration, the below repos might prove useful as reference.
 They're also just pretty darn good apps.

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-5-@1x.jpg" alt="Progressive web apps implemented using React, Polymer, Virtual DOM and AngularJS"/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-5-@1x.jpg" alt="Progressive Web Apps implemented using React, Polymer, Virtual DOM and AngularJS"/>

 ### Vanilla JS